 Atlantis Blue Firemist cars were used for advertising the new 1967 Eldorados - Color Code 90.
 This would be my favorite 1967 Eldorado color…

-Many of the areas where the paint is pretty worn and surface rust is developing.
+Some of the areas where the paint was pretty worn and surface rust was developing.

-The rear window will have to come out to fix this "repair" attempt by one of the previous owners…
+The rear window had to come out to fix this "repair" attempt by one of the previous owners…

 You need some special tools to disassemble the A6 AC compressor.